Damascus steel: Legends

-The reputation and history of Damascus steel has given rise to many legends, such as the ability to cut through a bar of iron without harming the edge, and of swords made of the related wootz steel, it was said that they could cut a wisp of silk floss falling across the blade.
+The reputation and history of Damascus steel have given rise to many legends, such as the ability to cut through a bar of iron without harming the edge, and of swords made of the related wootz steel; it was said that they could cut a wisp of silk floss falling across the blade.

 The blade that Beowulf used to kill Grendel's mother in the story Beowulf was described in some Modern English translations as "damascened".
+Although this could also refer to a form of metal decoration known as damascene.

-It was previously incorrectly believed that the steel was hardened by thrusting it six times in the back and thighs of a slave.
+It was previously incorrectly believed that the steel was hardened by thrusting it six times into the back and thighs of an enslaved person.
 The misconception originated in an article in the November 4, 1894 issue of the Chicago Tribune titled Tempering Damascus Blades.
 The note asserts that a certain "Prof. von Eulenspiegel" found a scroll "among the ruins of ancient Tyre"; "Eulenspiegel" is the name of a legendary prankster of medieval Germany.

 Material and mechanical properties

 O. M. Becker, writing on steel used for tool-making, claimed in 1910 that ancient Damascus alloys remained unequaled even in his own time in terms of tempering quality.
 He mentions, however, that modern electric steel is said to outperform crucible steel, a category which includes Damascus steel.
 The production process of Damascus steel and the traces of elements such as tungsten, nickel and manganese found in it, which are also used in modern high-speed varieties, made the blades very flexible and very hard at the same time, extraordinary qualities considering their age.
 In fact, extant examples of patterned crucible steel swords were often tempered in such a way as to retain a bend after being flexed past their elastic limit.

 Verhoeven, Peterson, and Baker completed mechanical characterization of a Damascus sword, performing tensile testing as well as hardness testing.
 They found that the Damascus steel was somewhat comparable to hot-rolled steel bars with 1.0 wt% carbon with regards to mechanical properties.
 The average yield strength of 740 MPa was higher than the hot-rolled steel yield strength of 550 MPa, and the average tensile strength of 1070 MPa was higher than the hot-rolled steel tensile strength of 965 MPa.

 These results are likely due to the finer pearlite spacing in the Damascus steel, refining the microstructure.
-The elongation and reduction in area were also slightly higher than the hot-rolled steel averages.
+The elongation and reduction in area were also slightly higher than the averages for hot-rolled steel.
 Rockwell hardness measurements of the Damascus steel ranged from 62 to 67.
-These mechanical properties were consistent with the expected properties from the constituent steels of the material, falling between the upper and lower bounds created by the original steels.
+These mechanical properties were consistent with those expected for the material's constituent steels, falling between the upper and lower bounds set by the original steels.